 Contact your veterinarian or pet poison helpline for advice.
 They may recommend a wait and see approach.
 If the cat is experiencing difficulty breathing, seek immediate veterinary attention.

 The good news is that in most cases signs are mild and usually limited to the oropharynx.
-However, plants, such as lilies and sago palm can be life-threatening to cats and should be avoided altogether.
+However, plants, such as lilies and sago palms can be life-threatening to cats and must be avoided altogether.